-Deleting 'stuck' jobs
+13.9.2 Deleting 'stuck' jobs

 To manually delete a "stale" job which has no process, and for which the mother superior is still alive, sending a sig 0 with qsig will often cause MOM to realize the job is stale and issue the proper JobObit notice.
-Failing that, use momctl -c to forcefully cause MOM to purge the job.
+Failing that, use mometl -c to forcefully cause MOM to purge the job.
 The following process should never be necessary:

-- Shut down the MOM on the mother superior node. - Delete all files and directories related to the job from TORQUE_HOME/mom priv/jobs. - Restart the MOM on the mother superior node.
+- Shut down the MOM on the mother superior node. - Delete all files and directories related to the job from TORQUE HOME/mom priv/jobs. - Restart the MOM on the mother superior node.

-If the mother superior MOM has been lost and cannot be recovered (i.e. hardware or disk failure), a job running on that node can be purged from the output of $\underline{\textbf{qstat}}$ using the $\underline{\textbf{qdel}}$ -p command or can be removed manually using the following steps:
+If the mother superior MOM has been lost and cannot be recovered (i.e. hardware or disk failure), a job running on that node can be purged from the output of qstat using the qdel -p command or can be removed manually using the following steps: